 - You’ll need to manually grant access rights to the user that’s logging into the OneDrive app.
 This means if you have a SharePoint site that has restricted access, you’ll need to grant rights to the OneDrive app user, which may breach security policies that you’re trying to enforce.

-Method 2: Use BackupAssist 365 to back up Office 365 and SharePoint Online
+Method 2: Use BackupAssist 365 free functionality to back up Office 365 and SharePoint Online

-An alternative to using the free OneDrive app is the (still free) backup product known as BackupAssist 365.
+An alternative to using the free OneDrive app is the backup product known as BackupAssist 365.
 It has both a free and paid mode.
 The good news is that even the free mode solves all the limitations of the OneDrive app.

 BackupAssist 365 is a fully fledged backup solution from Cortex Cyber.
 It provides backups of mailboxes, OneDrive for Business and SharePoint in Office 365.
 Although backing up Mailboxes and OneDrive for Business requires a paid license, backing up SharePoint can be completely free when you use just the basic functionality.

 - Get daily backup reports, so you know that the backup worked.

-- Any corruptions or ransomware infections on the local machine will not automatically corrupt your data in the cloud.
+- Any corruptions or ransomware infections on the local machine will not automatically corrupt your data in the cloud – unlike the sync app.

 - No limit to the size of data backed up – whether 1 MB or 1 TB, it’s not a problem.